Installation Overview Army Support Activity Fort Dix

 There are no kennels or boarding facilities on either Dix or McGuire.
 Remember, it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
 Most facilities require proof of current vaccinations.
-Costs vary and are usually determined by type of pet (dog or cat) and size (body weight).
+Costs vary and are usually determined by the type of pet (dog or cat) and size (body weight).

 The base FAM-CAMP is operated by the Outdoor Recreation Office and the Outdoor Recreation Office (609) 724-2145.
 This is a seasonal operation open from April through November.
 Six full hookups, water, sewage & electric and restroom/shower facilities.
 Limited overflow sites and a tent area, grills and picnic tables are also available.
 Campers may reserve a site for a maximum of 7 days and may be extended on a space available basis.
 PCS-in families will be given priority in the FAM CAMP.